aces/Loris/docs/wiki/99_Developers/LORIS_Glossary.md

 **BVLQCStatus:** null or “Complete”

-**Candidate Age:** the difference between the candidate’s date of birth and the instrument’s date of administration.
+**Candidate Age:** the difference between the candidate's date of birth and the instrument's date of administration.

 **Candidate/Subject:** patient or participant in the study